 Official and transactional documents often require the seal of a notary public to confirm their authenticity.
-This is much more common when they are meant for international use, such as personal documents used for immigration purposes, and those dealing with the purchase or sale of land abroad.
+A notary will do this by putting their signature or a seal on the relevant document.
+This is common for individuals where documents are meant for international use, such as personal documents used for immigration purposes.
+It can also include documents dealing with the purchase or sale of land abroad.

 Our expert team of notaries public have experience dealing with a wide range of documents, both for domestic and foreign use, including those that affect:

 - The purchase of land and property abroad

 - Powers of attorney for use overseas

 - Immigration or emigration